devnull-cz/c-prog-lang/modules/storage-classes.md

 # Storage classes

-- there are two storage classes - *automatic* and *static*
+- There are two storage classes - *automatic* and *static*.
-- the storage class determines the lifetime of the storage associated with the identified object
+- The storage class determines the lifetime of the storage associated with the identified object.
-- declaration within a block creates an automatic object.
+- Declaration within a block creates an automatic object.
 Its storage is valid only within the very same block.
-- only one storage class specifier may be given in a declaration
+- Only one storage class specifier may be given in a declaration.
-- objects declared outside of any block is always of the static storage class (e.g. global variables).
+- Objects declared outside of any block are always of the static storage class (e.g. global variables).
-- static local objects (e.g. `static int i;`) retain their value upon reentry to functions and blocks.
+- Static local objects (e.g. `static int i;`) retain their value upon reentry to functions and blocks.
-- you can initialize a static object.
+- You can initialize a static object.
 The initialization happens just once.

 #source fn-static-object.c

-This one also shows how to use `goto`.
+This source code example also shows how to use `goto`.
 More on that later.

 #source block-static-object.c